Miami's win over Florida State was particularly emotional for RB Mark Fletcher

 “It meant everything to me,” Fletcher said.
 “It just shows the brotherhood we have.
 I just played a good game, and I’m not even the one who had all the greatest stats, but they just showed that to me, to show how much they supported me.
 I’m nothing but appreciative.”

-The Hurricanes are entering November unbeaten for the first time since 2017, are one of four unbeaten teams left in Atlantic Coast Conference games — Clemson is 5-0, Miami and SMU are 4-0 and Pitt is 3-0 — and play host to Duke this Saturday.
+The Hurricanes are entering November unbeaten for the first time since 2017, are one of four unbeaten teams left in ACC games — Clemson is 5-0, Miami and SMU are 4-0 and Pitt is 3-0 — and play host to Duke this Saturday.
 It’ll be another trying few days for Fletcher; services for his father are scheduled for later this week.

 “I’m staying strong,” Fletcher said.
 “I know my dad wanted me to come out here and ball out for him.
 It’s just extra motivation.
 I love that man so much.
 He’s going to be so missed.
 But I’ve got to keep his legacy living on.
 I’m so happy I got his name.
 I’m so happy I got his name.”